Thefolle/SdpProject/README.md

 The results between the three different machines are almost equivalent, if compared to the underlying hardware equipment.

-At the end of the five runs, among the different machines, the maximum number of cars achieved is 20140 out of 194906 entities, at the same time.
+At the end of the five runs, among the different machines, the maximum number of vehicles achieved is 33276 out of 406147 entities, at the same time.

 ## Brief description of each system